-A lens can provide a different way of looking at an object or a process.
-Beyond our “normal” (personal) perception of what is going on and what is important.
+In a complex, many-sided, ever-moving world a lens can provide a different way of looking at an object or a process.
+Beyond our “normal” (personal, and often unquestioned ) perception of what is going on and what is important.
 And when it comes to complex public services, say getting around in cities, we need to be able to look at them from a wide variety of different perspectives and priorities.
-Which is what this section of World Streets is all about.
+Which of course is what World Streets is all about.

-World Streets is intended as a journal of record of the world wide push to sustainable transport and sustainable cities, and as a resource.
+World Streets was created in 2008 as an independent journal of record of the best (and the worst) of the world wide push to sustainable transport and sustainable cities, and as a free resource.
 Many of our readers will for the most part keep their eye on the latest articles, but there are also others — students, researchers, activists, civil society, journalists, citizens looking for background on specific topics — who need to have quick access to what the site has to offer.
 Which, it turns out, is quite a lot.

-2 January 2017: This page to be updated and expanded.
-In the meantime we invite you to scroll through the LENSES tag on the top menu here, and also if you scroll down on the let you will see a more complete listing of WATCHING BRIEFS/LENSES.
+2 March 2021: This page to be updated and expanded.
+In the meantime we invite you to scroll through the OUTREACH tag on the top menu here, and also if you scroll down on the link you will see a more complete listing of OUTREACH/LENSES.
 To access what world Streets has to offer on any given target, the SEARCH engine on the top right column works quite well.

 Since the opening weeks of 2008 when the first articles and comments started to dribble into the original World Streets website, we have slowly but steadily become home to several thousand contributions from a wide variety of sources and places on a very wide range of topics which relate to and in some cases even determine how we move around in our cities and greater metropolitan areas.
 All that is well and good but even with a small battery of quite versatile search engines (see Searching World Streets for more on that) , it can be challenging to figure out how to exploit this growing base of experience, knowledge and opinion.